 He wonders why the fish are purple.

-Right around night time (night number two), he gets a dolphin on the other line.
-He clubs it across the head.
+Right around nighttime (night number two), he gets a dolphin on the other line.
+He clubs it on the head.

 The fish hasn’t changed at all.
 It’s just slower.
 Which, last time we checked, counts as change.